astropy/astropy/docs/io/votable/index.rst

 - `VOTable Format Definition Version 1.2
   <http://www.ivoa.net/documents/VOTable/20091130/REC-VOTable-1.2.html>`_

-- `VOTable Format Definition Version 1.3, Proposed Recommendatation
+- `VOTable Format Definition Version 1.3, Proposed Recommendation
   <http://www.ivoa.net/documents/VOTable/20130315/PR-VOTable-1.3-20130315.html>`_

 .. note that if this section gets too long, it should be moved to a separate doc page - see the top of performance.inc.rst for the instructions on how to do that
 .. include:: performance.inc.rst